COMPSCI331-2021/asg-concert/README.md

 - The five publish / subscribe tests pass as expected: **10 marks** (4 marks each for `testSubscription()` and `testSubscriptionForDifferentConcert()`, 2 marks for the other three tests combined).

 - A strategy has been employed to minimise the chance of concurrency errors such as double-bookings: **5 marks** (marks awarded varies based on the strategy chosen).
-If no `Organisation.md` file is provided then a mark of **zero** will be given for this component.
+If no `Organisation.md` file is provided, or it does not contain the relevant information, then a mark of **zero** will be given for this component.

 - Domain model: **5 marks** (marks awarded varies based on your appropriate use of features such as eager vs lazy fetching & cascading, and the general quality of the domain model).
-If no `Organisation.md` file is provided then a mark of **zero** will be given for this component.
+If no `Organisation.md` file is provided, or it does not contain the relevant information, then a mark of **zero** will be given for this component.

 - Code review: **5 marks** (code is understandable and well-commented; no obvious errors that may have been missed by the integration tests).